exercism/elixir/exercises/two-fer/README.md

 When X is a name or "you".

-If the given name is "Dunk", the result should be "One for Dunk one for me."
+If the given name is "Dunk", the result should be "One for Dunk, one for me."
 If no name is given, the result should be "One for you, one for me."

 ## Running tests